latonita/tenda-reverse/README.md

 # tenda-reverse

-## history
+## Preface

-Lets say... just for fun.. i got 2x3-packs of tenda MW6 to cover big area (indoors and outdoors).
+Lets say... just for fun.. i got 2 x 3-packs of tenda MW6 to cover big area (indoors and outdoors).
 I had 3 of my MW6 backhauled with ethernet (actually, it is PLC bridge adapters).

 In "default" configuration it works okay, however i already had good openwrt router and several devices/services set up.
 By defaul, MW6 works in DHCP mode, creates 192.168.5.x subnet and puts everyone in there.
 But this 1) brings extra NAT layer, 2) breaks my services.

-So I decided to switch it to "bridge" mode, in which, according to manual, it shall turn off all its network services and just act as a bridge.
+So I decided to switch it to *bridge* mode, in which, according to manual, it shall turn off all its network services and just act as a bridge.

-From the first glance it worked, but then i realized some of my devices got wrong IPs and then understood that "main" cube runs its own lunapark with blackjack...
-I mean it runs DHCP server.
+From the first glance it worked, but then I realized some of my devices got wrong IPs and then understood that "main" cube runs its own ~~luna park with blackjack and hookers~~ DHCP server.
-There are absolutely no web config, only phone app.
-No ways to disable it there.
+There are absolutely no web administratoin page, only phone app.
+I see no ways to disable it from there.

 Nmap says DHCP server is running, and it intercepts all wifi clients and gives IP addresses from its pool.
 And needless to say these addresses are wrong, not what I need.